ldurback/Research/README.md

 Find interpretation of <img src="https://latex.codecogs.com/svg.latex?x&space;x^{-1}&space;=&space;1" title="x x^{-1} = 1" />

 Given the number 1 as being a special direction that commutes with everything and i is a hidden dimension that commutes with everything.

+---

+# Coding

+Given the general form of a polynomial, I should be able to code up Newton's Method and prove that this all works.
+Use general expression trees.